The Hinrichsen Foundation CIO is committed to protecting the privacy of users of this website: this sets out how we treat your personal information.

-The Hinrichsen Foundation collects and hold personal information (whether from organisations or individuals) for the purpose of processing applications for grants.
+The Hinrichsen Foundation CIO collects and holds personal information (whether from organisations or individuals) for the purpose of processing applications for grants.
 This statement explains what information we hold, how we use it and how long we keep it.

 Applications for awards under the Hinrichsen Foundation’s grant programme are accepted from individuals and organisations.
 The Information we collect on our online application form from individuals includes a wide range of personal data including contact details, nationality, academic qualifications and financial circumstances.
 From organisations we require contact details of the person making the application on the organisation’s behalf, which sometimes includes that person’s private address.